You are viewing our New Zealand website.

-40 free (and fun!) things to do in Singapore
+Free (and fun!) things to do in Singapore

 There’s no need to be a crazy rich Asian to enjoy Singapore.
-This is your ultimate list to all the free ways to experience the many sides of this city.
+This is your list to all the free ways to experience the many sides of this city.

 Singapore might have a reputation for being an expensive city but there are many free ways to experience the best of what the city has to offer.
 From beautiful gardens to unique architecture, local culture and heritage, and every Singaporean’s great love, food ... this list has it all.
 Happy sightseeing!